Marianne Brandt: Work

 During the 1930s and 1940s, Brandt lived in near isolation, despite having many opportunities available to her after her time at Bauhaus.
 She had just finished showing five photographs at the famed "FiFo" (Film and Photography) exhibition put on by Werkbund.
 The section her work was shown in was curated by her former mentor Moholy-Nagy.
 After traveling from job to job and project to project, Brandt lived in her hometown of Chemnitz for sixteen years and did not have any official position.
 She still produced work, but it was not for a specific purpose or commission.
 Having picked up painting again during the Nazi period, she continued to paint during the GDR, in both watercolour and tempera.
 These materials were cheaper and the pieces could be completed more quickly.
 The paintings are sometimes melancholy and depressing, but this is not surprising considering their timing during her unemployment and the Nazi period.

 Brandt is also remembered as a pioneering photographer.
 She created experimental still-life compositions, but it is her series of self-portraits which are particularly striking.
 These often represent her as a strong and independent New Woman of the Bauhaus; other examples show her face and body distorted across the curved and mirrored surfaces of metal balls, creating a blended image of herself and her primary medium at the Bauhaus.
 Brandt was one of few women at Bauhaus who distanced herself from the fields considered more feminine at the time such as weaving or pottery.

+Brandt refuses the trope of picturing the female body in a state of dressing or undressing.
+Nor does she express an intention to contemplate the ideal feminine form.
+Participating in such compositional choices likely would have detracted from her body as a productive force of material objects, including the photograph itself.
+By the 20th century there was precedence of images of working women situated in industrial environments, but Brandt opts to capture her craft in the metal that provides her reflection.
+To this end, the metallic surface that reflects Brandt’s portrait resists a “soft” or “sentimental” effect, instead emanating a quiet coolness.